jsweb/font-awesome-base64/README.md

 This compilation uses original files from fontawesome package and a little custom hack to replace `@font-face src url` settings and embed font with `data-uri`.

 Only WOFF2 fonts are included to minify the compiled CSS at most as possible and because WOFF2 is supported by all major modern browsers.

-Web is the focus here.
+Web projects are the target.
+Specially PWA with offline capabilities, caching the CSS icons lib easy.

 IE compatibility is not a concern.
 For a compatibility reference see the link: